Codecademy/docs/content/go/concepts/arrays/arrays.md

 In both cases, `n` represents the capacity of the array and `type` is the desired type.

-> **Note:** When using the `:=` assignment statement, curly brackets are necessary, while the `var` keyword does not allow them, meaning that the array elements' values cannot be set in the same line.
+> **Note:** Curly brackets are needed in the `:=` assignment statement.
+Conversely, the `var` keyword does not allow them, meaning that element values cannot be set in the same line.

 ## Examples